Bhagavanrajana/NFT_Store_WebProject/README.md

 Introduction:- Welcome to the NFT_Store repository!
-This project Aims to Provide an E-commerce site for NFT exchange.
+This project aims to provide an e-commerce site for NFT exchanges.
 It is designed to showcase your NFT arts and NFT Content.

 Features Feature 1: E-commerce for the NFT arts and NFT content.